Peppercorn: Types, Uses, Health Benefits & Buying Guide

 Black Peppercorns White Peppercorns Green Peppercorns Red Peppercorns

-A Brief History of the Peppercorn Berry
+A Brief History of Peppercorn

-The history of the peppercorn berry is as rich as its flavor.
+The history of peppercorn is as rich as its flavor.
 It was once so valuable that it was used as currency, and entire trade routes were built around its demand.
 In ancient Rome, black pepper was considered a luxury item, and in medieval Europe, it was a symbol of wealth and power.

 History of Pepper